THE MALACOLOGICAL SOCIETY OF LONDON

 Membership will be open to all individuals who are interested in the study of molluscs, both from pure and applied aspects.

 (a) There will be Student Members, Ordinary Members and Honorary Members.
-Honorary Members shall be limited to five, and shall be nominated by the Council, such nominations to be confirmed at the ensuing Annual General Meeting.
+Honorary Members shall currently be limited to five; they shall be exempt from all payments and receive the same privileges as Ordinary Members.
+They shall be nominated by the Council and such nominations shall be confirmed at the ensuing Annual General Meeting.

-(c) Members shall be entitled to receive a copy of the Journal of Molluscan Studies and the Bulletin of the Malacological Society of London together with such circulars as may be issued during their membership.
+(b) Members shall be entitled to online access the Journal of Molluscan Studies together with such circulars as may be issued during their membership.

-The business of The Society shall be managed by a Council elected at Annual General Meetings of The Society.
-The Council shall comprise the Honorary Officers (President, Treasurer, Secretary, Editor of the Journal, Editor of the Bulletin, Archivist, Web Manager and Awards Secretary), the immediate Past-President (ex-officio for one year), two Vice-Presidents and six Ordinary Members.
+The business of the Society shall be managed by a Council elected at Annual General Meetings of the Society.
+The Council shall comprise the Honorary Officers (President, Treasurer, Secretary, Membership Secretary, Editor of the Journal, Editor of The Malacologist, Archivist, Website Manager, Facebook Manager, Twitter Manager, Early Career Representative and Awards Officer), the immediate Past-President (ex-officio for one year), two Vice-Presidents and six Ordinary Members.
+One individual may hold more than one council position/role.
 In addition, Council may co-opt up to four members on an annual basis.

-Vice-Presidents and Ordinary Members of Council are elected for three years and shall not be eligible for re-election in their respective offices for one year; the Officers of The Society shall be eligible for re-election each year, but the President shall normally serve for three years and upon retirement shall serve as a Vice-President (ex officio) for one year.
+Vice-Presidents and Ordinary Members of Council are elected for three years and shall not be eligible for re-election in their respective offices for one year; the Officers of the Society shall be eligible for re-election each year, but the President shall normally serve for three years and upon retirement shall serve as a Vice-President (ex officio) for one year.
+Treasurer, Secretary and Membership Secretary shall normally serve for three years but shall be eligible for re-election after each three year period of service and can be re-elected indefinitely with agreement of the council and the membership

-Nominations for Council from members must be proposed and seconded and in the hands of the Secretary by December 31st.
-It shall be the duty of Council to nominate members for election to the offices of President, Treasurer, Secretary, Editor of the Journal, Editor of the Bulletin, Archivist, Web Manager and Awards Secretary, and for the vacancies in the Council caused by annual retirement.
-Nominations from the members and from Council shall be submitted to The Society with the notice convening the Annual General Meeting which shall be sent to every member of The Society not less than fourteen days before the Meeting.
+Nominations for Council from members must be proposed and seconded and in the hands of the Secretary by 31 December.
+It shall be the duty of Council to nominate members for election to the offices of President, Treasurer, Secretary, Membership Secretary, Editor of the Journal, Editor of The Malacologist, Archivist, Website Manager, Facebook Manager, Twitter Manager, Early Career Representative and Awards Officer, and for the vacancies in the Council caused by annual retirement.
+Nominations from the members and from Council shall be submitted to the Society with the notice convening the Annual General Meeting which shall be sent to every member of the Society not less than fourteen days before the Meeting.

-At Council Meetings six members shall form a quorum.
+At Council Meetings any six members shall form a quorum.

 (a) Admission fees and annual subscriptions shall be such sums as may be determined by a Special General Meeting convened under Rule VI(c), or at the Annual General Meeting.

-(b) Subscriptions shall be due on the 1st of January in each year; but in the case of a new member, immediately after election.
-Members elected during the months of November and December, however, shall not be required to pay for the year in which they are elected.
+(b) Subscriptions shall be due from the 1 January in each year; but in the case of a new member, immediately after election.

-(c) Any member whose current subscription has not been received in full by June shall be reminded of the arrears in subscription and be informed that despatch of the Journal is suspended until the arrears are paid.
-No member whose subscription is twelve months in arrears shall be entitled to any of the privileges of The Society; and any member whose subscription is two years in arrears shall cease to be a member of The Society, unless the Council decide otherwise.
+(c) Any member whose current subscription has not been received in full by 31 January shall be reminded of the arrears in subscription and be informed that online access of the Journal, and other membership benefits, are suspended until the arrears are paid.

 (f) The Council shall cause to be kept Minutes of Council and Society Meetings and books of account in respect of all receipts, payments, assets and liabilities.
 Accounts shall be presented to each Annual General Meeting for approval by members and such accounts shall be independently examined.